 - How do I actually get people to notice this thing?
 How to get traffic?

 - What if I try my best and I still fail?

 - I suck at tech.
-Why wordpress?
-Why is buying a theme better isn’t of using a free one?
+Why WordPress?
+Why is buying a theme better than using a free one?
 How can I actually build this thing?
 What should I put on my site?

 - And the list goes on and on.